shaikalthaf4/CVbased_Bridge_Traffic/README.md

-# Real-Time People Detection and Visualization
+# CV based Real-Time Bridge People Detection and Visualization
 This repository contains Python scripts for real-time people detection and visualization for Bridge Traffic monitoring using the OpenPifPaf library.
 The project allows real-time pose detection on video streams and provides options to visualize these detections both in the video feed and in a plan view.

 ## Features